Scheer won't say if Conservatives hired consultant to 'destroy' People's party

 “We don’t offer comments on contracts that may or may not exist on vendors we may or may not have a relationship with,” he said, repeatedly.

-Bernier formed the People’s Party _ a populist, libertarian movement steeped in nationalist sentiment and aimed at draining support from the right-wing flank of the Tories _ after he narrowly lost the Conservative leadership race to Scheer.
+Bernier formed the People’s Party of Canada – a populist, libertarian movement steeped in nationalist sentiment and aimed at draining support from the right-wing flank of the Tories – after he narrowly lost the Conservative leadership race to Scheer.

-“This is the kind of dirty politics that fuels Canadians’ cynicism about politics,” Bernier told a news conference of his own, adding that he had filed a complaint with Elections Canada.
+“This is the kind of dirty politics that fuels Canadians’ cynicism about politics,” Bernier told a news conference of his own, adding that he had filed a complaint with the Commissioner of Canada Elections, the office that enforces Canada’s election laws.

+“This secret campaign is an attack on the integrity of our democratic process.
+We had suspected for a long time that many of the supposed scandals of the last month had been fabricated by opponents.”

 He even suggested that Kinsella’s so-called “seek-and-destroy” campaign might have had a hand in the satirical Rhinoceros party’s decision to field a candidate also named Maxime Bernier in the leader’s Quebec riding of Beauce in hopes of confusing voters.